so0k/docker-tarreceive/README.md

 #### Client setup:

-1. As the host key changes each time the container restarts, it might be advisable to reduce host key checking (yet this is not without risk):
+1. As the host key changes each time the container is created/ran, it might be advisable to reduce host key checking (yet this is not without risk):
    (Replace localhost with hostname of VPS)

         gitserver=localhost